Taiwan–European Union relations: Bilateral trade

 Over the last decade, bilateral trade between Taiwan and the EU has grown significantly.
 Between 2020 and 2023, bilateral trade between the EU and Taiwan has increased by 42 percent.
-In 2023, Taiwan was the EU's 13th biggest trading partner in the world and its 5th largest trading partner in Asia in terms of bilateral trade in goods while the EU was Taiwan's 4th biggest trading partner after China, the USA and Japan.
+In 2023, Taiwan was the EU's 13th biggest trading partner in the world and its 5th largest trading partner in Asia in terms of bilateral trade in goods while the EU was Taiwan's 4th biggest trading partner after China, the US and Japan.
 In 2023, Taiwan's trade in goods with the EU amounted to €77.7 billion, with EU exports to Taiwan totaling €30.5 billion (making the EU Taiwan's 4th largest import partner) and EU imports from Taiwan reaching €47.8 billion (making the EU Taiwan's 3rd biggest export partner) which resulted in a trade deficit of €17.3 billion with Taiwan.

 The main exporting goods from Taiwan to the EU consist of information and communication technology products such as integrated circuits which made up 23% of total EU imports from Taiwan in 2023, computers and parts thereof accounting for 21% of total EU imports and telecommunication equipment of which phones made up 7% of total EU imports.
 The most important exporting items from the EU to Taiwan are semiconductor processing equipment which made up 21% of total EU goods exports in 2023, vehicles (12%), integrated circuits (10%) and pharmaceuticals (6%).